ai4society/GenAIResultsComparator/examples/README.md

 ### 2. `example-1.ipynb`: Multiple Models, Single Metric

-- Evaluating multiple models (LLMs, Google, and Custom) using a single metric.
+- Evaluating multiple models (LLMs, Google, and Custom) using a single metric with `<metric>.calculate()` method.

 ### 3. `example-2.ipynb`: Single Model, Multiple Metric

-- Evaluating a single model on multiple metrics.
+- Evaluating a single model on multiple metrics with their `<metric>.calculate()` methods.

 ### 4. `example-finance.ipynb`: Finance Dataset Analysis

-- Evaluating models on various questions from the finance domain.
+- Evaluating models on various questions from the finance domain by iterating on the dataset with the `Experiment` class.

+### 5. `example-recipe.ipynb`: Recipe Dataset Analysis

+- Evaluating models on various questions from the recipe domain by iterating on the dataset with the `Experiment` class.
+Further uses parallelization of the comparisons using `joblib`.

-### 5. `DeepSeek-example.ipynb`: Testing _DeepSeek R1_
+### 6. `DeepSeek-example.ipynb`: Testing _DeepSeek R1_

 - The aim for this notebook was to aid with evaluating DeepSeek R1 for [AI4Society's Point of View (POV)](https://drive.google.com/file/d/1ErR1xT7ftvmHiUyYrdUbjyd4qCK_FxKX/view?usp=sharing).
 - **Note**: All results remove the `<think>` tags for the DeepSeek models.